Notices during an SDA residency

 • the Director of Consumer Affairs Victoria.

-After receiving a notification, the Director of Consumer Affairs will provide the details of the notice to other relevant agencies including the Office of the Public Advocate, the Transport Accident Commission and the Victorian WorkCover Authority.
+After receiving a copy of the notice, Consumer Affairs Victoria will provide the details of the notice to other relevant agencies including the Office of the Public Advocate, the Transport Accident Commission and the Victorian WorkCover Authority.
 Use our Enter a notice given to an SDA resident online form.

-For more information, go to Notifying us of SDA agreements and notices.
+Find more information about notifying us of SDA agreements and notices.

 Do I have to find the resident somewhere else to live?